Hayley Wickenheiser: Men's professional leagues

 In 2003, Wickenheiser became the first woman to score a goal playing in a men's semi-professional league (for HC Salamat in Suomi-sarja, Finland's third-division league).
-Over the course of the season, Wickenheiser played 23 games, scoring 2 goals and adding 10 assists.
+Over the course of the two seasons, Wickenheiser played 22 games, scoring 1 goals and 3 assists.
 Wickenheiser joined a European league to play professional hockey, as the game is more open and less physical than North American leagues.
 This attempt to play professional hockey was not an entirely smooth process, as Wickenheiser was initially slated to play in Italy, until the Italian Winter Sports Federation ruled that women were ineligible to play in a men's league.
 She also turned down an offer from Phil Esposito to play for the Cincinnati Cyclones of the ECHL.
 Finland's Hockey Federation unanimously supported letting women play in a men's league, allowing her to debut with HC Salamat in the Suomi-sarja, the third highest hockey league in Finland, on January 10, 2003.
 Wickenheiser played briefly with Salamat in 2004.
 They had won promotion to Mestis, Finland's second tier of professional hockey, and this was not as good a fit for her.
 She left the team after ten games.

 In 2007, Wickenheiser had a week-long tryout contract with Swedish club IFK Arboga IK in the Swedish male third league.
 After two practice games, where Wickenheiser scored two goals in the first game, she was not offered a contract.
 In 2008, Wickenheiser signed a one-year contract with Eskilstuna Linden, also in the Swedish men's third league.

-Wickenheiser was named one of the "Top 100 Most Influential People in Hockey" by The Hockey News (ranked #59 on the 2011 List), one of the "25 Toughest Athletes" by Sports Illustrated and one of the "Top 50 Most Powerful Women in Canada" by The Globe and Mail.
+Wickenheiser was named one of the "Top 100 Most Influential People in Hockey" by The Hockey News—ranked #59 on the 2011 List—one of the "25 Toughest Athletes" by Sports Illustrated, and one of the "Top 50 Most Powerful Women in Canada" by The Globe and Mail.

 Wickenheiser scored a goal as a member of Team Black in the 2nd Canadian Women's Hockey League All-Star Game.
 Appearing with the Calgary Inferno in the 2016 Clarkson Cup finals, she logged two assists as the Inferno emerged victorious in a convincing 8-3 final.